 Although batons do allow a lower threshold of force to be used compared to a handgun, without an understanding of grappling and position control, it’s going to be hard to do anything other than beat that snot out of a guy if all you have is a baton.

 None of this is to say that batons are NEVER useful under any circumstances.
 An expandable baton definitely gives you a leg up on a similarly trained but lesser armed opponent in a deadly force scenario.

 Additionally, there is plenty of great footage of well trained riot police squads dispersing masses of people through coordinated baton work, as well as guards controlling unruly prisoners with plastic shields and riot sticks.

 The problem with an expandable baton for personal self defense is that it’s just not the best available tool for the main thing it’s actually designed for – hurting people bad enough that they stop trying to hurt you.

 So what should I carry?

-My primary recommendation if you’ve never trained anything is of course going to be Brazilian Jiu Jitsu.
-And luckily, there are some strains of BJJ that specialise in self defense.
+My primary recommendation if you’ve never trained anything is of course going to be Brazilian Jiu-Jitsu.
+And luckily, there are some strains of BJJ that specialize in self-defense.
 Our partner, Henry Akins, offers an amazing module style course on his Rickson Gracie style “Hidden Jiu-Jitsu” system.

 As I discussed in my article on MMA grappling, the fundamentals of BJJ are basis for escaping some of the worst places you can end up in a physical confrontation.